| | |

 Mom’s Frito Taco Salad with Catalina Dressing

-We have a family get together planned on Sunday at my sister-in-law’s house and have been asked to bring a dish.
-I decided my Mom’s Frito Taco Salad with Catalina Dressing recipe will be perfect.
-It’s such a great salad recipe and always gets polished off whenever I take it to a potluck.
+We have a family get-together planned on Sunday at my sister-in-law’s house and have been asked to bring a dish.
+I decided my Mom’s Frito Taco Salad with Catalina Dressing recipe would be perfect.
+It’s such a great salad recipe that it always gets polished off whenever I take it to a potluck.

-With the holiday weekend coming up, I figured I’m not the only one trying to think of a dish to bring to a potluck, so I thought the taco salad recipe would be a perfect recipe to share with you guys today.
+With the holiday weekend coming up, I figured wasn’t the only one trying to think of a dish to bring to a potluck, so I thought the taco salad recipe would be a perfect recipe to share with you guys today.

 Frito Salad